-An Indian survey firm called Corp Scan Business Consultant sent out questionnaires to a sample of Indian businesses that are part of their clientele.
-According to our instructions, they solicited responses from 200 individuals and distributed them evenly between those who were and were not compelled to provide money to CSR activities under the 2013 Act.
-Among the responders were businesses from a wide variety of sectors, sizes, and locations.
-The questionnaires were all filled out by either the company's Director, Managing Director, CEO, CFO, or Senior Manager.
+The questionnaires were sent out via email during the period 2018-19.
+The questionnaires distributed evenly between those who compelled and those who were not compelled to provide money to CSR activities under the 2013 Act.
+The 200 respondents came from various sectors, sizes, and locations.
+The questionnaires were all filled out by either the company's Director, MD, CEO, CFO, or Senior Manager.

 CSR expenditure in India is affected by fifteen drivers and twelve obstacles.
 Respondents from A and C firms (B and D companies) were asked, in blocks of five (four), which of the following factors had the greatest (least) impact on their decision to allocate resources toward CSR initiatives.
-Each of the drivers (barriers) is present with every other driver (barrier) and in each of the five (four) possible orders of listing, making this a balanced incomplete block design (BIBD).

-Before and after the law was passed, businesses were asked if they planned to raise, reduce, or maintain their current level of CSR expenditure using a specially developed Likert scale question (Likert, 1974).
+Businesses were asked if they planned to raise, reduce, or maintain their current level of CSR expenditure using a specially developed Likert scale question (Likert, 1974).
 We asked respondents how they felt about obligatory CSR legislation using a five-point Likert scale: highly favorable, positive, neutral, negative, and strongly negative.
-Next there comes a closed-ended question that presses the responder to provide an explanation for their stance on the issue.
+Next, there comes a closed-ended question that presses the responder to provide an explanation for their stance on the issue.
 A question with a similar structure was used to inquire about managers' perceptions of the financial toll CSR is taking.
 After this, they will be asked a closed-ended question from which they must choose the perception explanation.
 Lastly, a query was posed to obtain data on the budget allocated to CSR initiatives.